-I joined the Department of Law and Criminology in 2013 having previously taught the Legal Practice Course and Graduate Diploma in Law at the University of Law.
+I joined the Department of Law and Criminology in 2013 having previously taught the postgraduate Legal Practice Course and Graduate Diploma in Law at the University of Law.
 Prior to that I practised law in both the private and public sector (at various local authorities) advising and representing clients in a range of legal specialisms including family law, public law, education law and human rights.
 I also completed a legal internship at the UK office of the United Nations High Commissioner for Refugees (UNHCR).

 Department Of Law and Criminology

 - Law and Criminology